IIIF/cookbook-recipes/recipe/0117-add-image-thumbnail/index.md

 ## Example

 This example uses an image of the cover of the same kabuki performance program as in the recipe for [Viewing direction and its effect on navigation][0010].
 This image, though, has a color bar and the Manifest contains an explicit `thumbnail` property for the Manifest.
-In this particular use case, because the image contains a color calibration bar, you can choose to declare a thumbnail image that doesn't have the calibration bar.
+In this particular use case, to avoid having a thumbnail image with a color calibration bar, you can choose to declare a thumbnail from a completely different image.
+In Mirador, the sole viewer that uses it as of this writing, the Manifest thumbnail only displays when the site visitor uses "Add a resource" to change the loaded or active Manifests.

 {% include manifest_links.html viewers="Mirador" manifest="manifest.json" %}